CodeMell/Reading-Notes/201/Class01/class-01.md

 - [Metadata in HTML.](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML)

 1. html attributes are modifier of  html element with in opening tags.
 2. The anatomy of an html element is opening tag, content, closing tag.
-Opening tag is
+Opening tag marks the start of a element while the closing tag marks the end.
+The content is the ... content of the element.
-3.
+3. The article tags and section tags
 4.
 5.
 6.